pawelgrzybek/pawelgrzybek.com/content/posts/2021-03-07-book-review-a-brief-history-of-time-by-stephen-hawking.md

 photo: "2021-03-07.jpg"
 ---

-Many times in my life, I was wondering about abstract things like space travel, the size of a universe, the importance of time, gravitational force, and other stuff like that.
+Many times in my life, I have thought about abstract things like space travel, the size of a universe, the importance of time, gravitational force, and other stuff like that.
 Do you sometimes contemplate anti earthly subjects like that, or is it just me?
 I had no idea where to seek answers for my questions, but luckily, I came across ["A Brief History of Time" by Stephen Hawking"](https://www.goodreads.com/book/show/3869.A_Brief_History_of_Time).

 !["A Brief History of Time" by Stephen Hawking book](/photos/2021-03-07-1.jpg)